Six Reasons Our Whole Life Insurance is Ideal for Many Military Families

 As generous as SGLI is, there are several reasons that service members should not assume it is sufficient to meet all of their current and future needs.

-- For those with families, it’s entirely possible that the $400,000 SGLI death benefit would not be sufficient to meet all the needs of their survivors, which might include things like paying off a mortgage, providing dollars for children’s education and replacing all or a portion of a breadwinner’s income.
+• For those with families, it’s entirely possible that the $500,000 SGLI death benefit would not be enough to fulfill all the financial needs of their survivors, which might include things like paying off a mortgage, providing funding for children’s education and replacing all or a portion of a breadwinner’s income.

-- When service members separate or retire from service, they don’t get to take SGLI with them.
-They can replace it with Veterans’ Group Life Insurance (VGLI), but the monthly premiums are substantially higher initially and increase every five years.
-At age 65, the same $400,000 of coverage that currently costs less than $30 per month for those on active duty costs about $600 per month for veterans.
+• When service members separate or retire from service, they don’t get to take SGLI with them.
+As an alternative, they can buy Veterans’ Group Life Insurance (VGLI), but the monthly premiums are substantially higher initially and increase every five years.
+At age 65, the same $500,000 of coverage that currently costs $31 per month for those on active duty costs about $735 per month for veterans.

 From our perspective, these are all good reasons to consider supplementing SGLI with a personal life insurance policy that can eventually replace it.
-And in most cases, we believe the best time to do this is early in service members’ careers, when they can take advantage of their youth and – in most cases – good health to lock in competitive premiums for permanent, or whole life, insurance.
-We believe whole life insurance is particularly well suited to our military clients, and we have worked closely through the years with a select group of insurers to tailor enhanced whole life offerings that fit their needs even more closely.
+And typically, we believe the best time to do this is early in service members’ careers, when they can take advantage of their youth and – in most cases – good health to lock in competitive premiums for permanent, or whole life, insurance.
+We believe whole life insurance is particularly well suited to our military clients, and we have worked closely through the years with a select group of insurers to tailor enhanced whole life offerings that fit service members’ needs even more closely.

 Specific examples of features that we believe make the whole life policies we recommend to our clients so well suited for service members and their families include:

-- Hazardous Active Duty Occupations – We have negotiated with the insurance companies we work with to ensure we can provide coverage at competitive rates for active duty clients who are in what are considered to be hazardous occupations (EOD, combat aircraft, special forces, etc.).
+4. Hazardous Active-Duty Occupations – We have negotiated with the insurance companies we work with to ensure we can provide coverage at competitive rates for active-duty clients who are in what are considered to be hazardous occupations (EOD, combat aircraft, special forces, etc.).
 Service members in these occupations are considered uninsurable by many companies.

-- Life Happens / Automatic Premium Loan– If a soldier is deployed and misses a premium payment, the whole life policies we offer can cover these premium payments by borrowing from the policy’s cash value (which is known as an “automatic premium loan”) to ensure coverage does not lapse when it is needed most.
+5. Life Happens / Automatic Premium Loan – If a soldier is deployed and misses a premium payment, the whole life policies we offer can cover these premium payments by borrowing from the policy’s cash value (which is known as an “automatic premium loan”) to ensure coverage does not lapse when it is needed most.

-- Financial guarantees –Unlike the “participating” whole life policies that are most commonly sold by other companies and whose outcomes and future costs may be tied to interest rate movements or the company’s performance, our “non-participating” whole life policies have no such ties and are 100 percent contractually guaranteed.
+6. Financial Guarantees – Unlike the “participating” whole life policies that are most commonly sold by other companies and whose outcomes and future costs may be tied to interest rate movements or the company’s performance, our “non-participating” whole life policies have no such ties and are 100 percent contractually guaranteed.
 Our insistence on this fully guaranteed status goes all the way back to our founder, Lt.
 Col. Carroll Payne, who believed it was necessary for military families to take some reasonable risk in investing their money if they were to have a chance to achieve their financial goals, but felt just as strongly that life insurance was too important to military families not to be fully guaranteed.

 Ultimately, we believe that both permanent (whole life) and temporary (term) life insurance have a place in clients’ financial plans.
 Low-cost term insurance is ideal for covering temporary needs like paying off a mortgage or funding a child’s education.
 Whole life is often better suited to long-term or permanent needs like providing income to a surviving spouse or paying for final expenses.
 That’s why we believe it’s essential to conduct a thorough analysis to determine the specific needs of each client’s survivors before making any specific life insurance recommendation.
 Because at the end of the day, the most important thing is making sure we recommend and implement the right amount and types of life insurance for every family that places their confidence in us.